Erettopterus: Classification

-The size of the smallest (E. globiceps) and largest confirmed (E. osiliensis) species of Erettopterus, as well as the potentially gigantic E. grandis, compared to a human.
+The size of the smallest (E. globiceps) and largest confirmed (E. osiliensis, ignoring fragmentary remains) species of Erettopterus, as well as the potentially gigantic E. grandis, compared to a human.

 Erettopterus is classified as part of the pterygotid family of eurypterids, a group of highly derived (with evolutionary novelties) eurypterids of the Silurian to Devonian periods that differ from other groups by a number of features, perhaps most prominently in the chelicerae and the telson.
 The chelicerae of the Pterygotidae were enlarged and robust, clearly used to hunt.
 Their walking legs were small and slender, without spines, and they were likely not capable of walking on land.

 What sets Erettopterus apart from the other pterygotids is the morphology of its bilobed telson, which is different from the telson of Ciurcopterus, with a dorsal median carinae, and that of Pterygotus, Jaekelopterus and Acutiramus, which form a short spine.

 The cladogram below published by Braddy et al. (2007) is based on the nine best-known pterygotid species and two outgroup taxa (used as a reference group), Slimonia acuminata and Hughmilleria socialis.
 The cladogram also contains the maximum sizes reached by the species in question, which have been suggested to possibly have been an evolutionary trait of the group per Cope's rule ("phyletic gigantism").